AztecProtocol/aztec3-circuits/ts/README.md

-# Barretenberg.js
+# Circuits.js

-Javascript bindings for barretenberg WASM.
+Javascript bindings for aztec3-circuits WASM.

 ## To run: